HULL SPECIFIC INFORMATION

 12. Professional Standards

-The DoLS Regulations requires Local Authorities and Clinical Commissioning Groups to appoint sufficient Best Interests Assessors to meet local needs.
+The DoLS Regulations require Local Authorities and Integrated Care Boards (ICBs) to appoint sufficient Best Interests Assessors to meet local needs.
 S12 clinicians may, as appropriate, will be provided by the mental health trusts and Hull City Council will use independent mental health assessors.

 It is expected that Best Interests Assessors will maintain an appropriate level of awareness and expertise in order to continue to practice and will meet the standards required of both their employing organisation and their professional body when carrying out the role.
 Refresher training will be available to all BIAS and Sec 12 Doc clinicians within the City of Hull.